kmontag/here2019/kontrol/README.md

 and `make deploy-media` to push code changes and media changes, respectively.
 You can also still run the ansible playbook using `make setup`.

+Note that the Pi is normally running with its main volumes in read-only mode, to prevent damage when it's turned off without being properly shut down.
+To switch between read-write and read0only mode during development, use `sudo rw` and `sudo ro`.

 ### Network overview